Lehner makes 38 saves as Blackhawks beat Islanders 5-2

 The Islanders jumped in front when Johnston finished a give-and-go with Josh Bailey 5:50 into the first, but the Blackhawks grabbed control with three goals in a span of 4:22.

 Gilbert tied it at 1 when he skated to the low slot, got a slick pass from Dylan Strome and slid a backhand between Greiss’ legs at 7:34.
-Gilbert then celebrated with a big fist pump while Kirby Dach retrieved the puck from the net for him.
+Gilbert then celebrated with a big fist pump while Kirby Dach retrieved the puck for him.

+”I just found myself along the slot and Stromer’s got such good vision, just found me and tried to get it on net,” Gilbert said.

 Kubalik got his 11th goal of his rookie season when his shot went off the stick of Islanders defenseman Nick Leddy and past Greiss at 9:46.
 DeBrincat then stopped an eight-game drought with his first goal since Dec.
 8, leading Islanders coach Barry Trotz to bring in Varlamov.